DevExpress-Examples/winforms-charts-plot-xy-series-with-histogram/readme.md

 *Files to look at*:
 - [Form1.cs](./CS/Form1.cs) ([Form1.vb](./VB/Form1.vb))

-# How to Plot a Common XY Series with a Histogram in the WinForms Chart
+# How to Plot an XY Series with a Histogram in the WinForms Chart

-The following example shows how to plot a common XY series with a histogram in the same chart:
+The following example shows how to plot an XY series with a histogram in the same chart:

 ![](images/histogram-chart.png)

-In this example, a Line series displays a normal distribution curve on the secondary axis and aligns with a histogram on the primary axis.
+In this example, a Line series displays a normal distribution curve on the secondary axis and is aligned with a histogram on the primary axis.

 ## Documentation